-W.K.3.
-Use a combination of drawing, dictating, and writing to narrate a single event or several loosely linked events, tell about the events in the order in which they occurred, and provide a reaction to what happened.
+W.NW.K.3.
+Use a combination of drawing, dictating, and writing to narrate real or imagined experience or events.

 Activity: Students will write about the beginning, middle, and end of their physical education class with the aid of digital photos.